 The working of traditional air conditioners depends upon converting the liquid refrigerant into a gas by absorbing heat from external air and converting the gas into liquid again by cooling and compressing it.
 In the magnetic air conditioners, they will use magnets instead of refrigerants and compressors to cool the air around you.

 Magnetocaloric effect is the basic concept used in magnet based A/Cs.
 The materials used in magnets heat up when entering in a magnetic field and cool down when removed from it.
 In 1881, Emil Warburg, a German physicist, discovered this magnetocaloric effect initially but the small change in temperature was not adequate for practical usage.
 Recently, certain groups of researchers have developed metal alloys that show magnetocaloric effect, at room temperature, to a considerably larger amount.

 These air conditioners will cool the air by exposing the material of its magnets to a magnetic field repeatedly and quickly to produce a greater amount of magnetocaloric effect.
 U.S. DOE’s Ames (Iowa) Laboratory in collaboration with Astronautics Corporation of America has developed a prototype in which a wheel containing gadolinium, a rare earth element, spins through a stationary magnetic field to heat up its material.
 It cools down while passing through the gap in the field to cool down the water surrounding it through its repeated spins.

-The technology used in latest magnet based air conditioner is environment friendly as it does not need HCFCs or hydrochlorofluorocarbons used in traditional air conditioners as a refrigerant as its alloy works as refrigerant and heat are transferred by using old water.
+The technology used in latest magnet based AC is environment friendly as it does not need HCFCs or hydrochlorofluorocarbons used in traditional air conditioners as a refrigerant as its alloy works as refrigerant and heat are transferred by using old water.
 Though it may need electricity to spin its alloy disk, it can still be much less than what’s required to run compressor of traditional A/Cs.